Certified Nurse Assistant

 Students should expect to pay approximately $300 for other expenses throughout the class.
 Some of the additional items that the student will be paying for would be fingerprinting, clinical uniform, textbook, etc.

-The next CNA class will be starting in Summer 2015.
-Registration begins March 23, 2015.
+The next CNA class will be starting in Spring 2016.
+Registration begins October 19, 2015.

 Stop by the Nursing Office (Room T236) at SIC or call 618-252-5400 ext.
 2331 for the date and time of the next class orientation.
 However, we will not know the specific days and times of the class until the instructor sets this schedule with the state of Illinois (that could be up to 10 days before the first day of class).